Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </li>
 <li>

-Specifying that the return type is `void` indicates that the function doesn’t return a value.
+Specifying that the return type is `void` indicates that the function doesn't return a value.

 </li>
 <li>

 <span class="C99Symbol"></span>

 If the return type is omitted in C89. the function is presumed to return a value of type `int`.
-In C99, it’s illegal to omit the return type of a function.
+In C99, it's illegal to omit the return type of a function.

 </li>
 </ul>